 Granular access controls in Citus enable you to limit capabilities to certain types of users to control user access and reduce risk.

-This features enables you to seamlessly integrate virtual private clouds on AWS, enabling your Citus Cloud database instances to communicate with your other Amazon IT infrastructure as if the two VPCs were on the same network.
+This feature enables you to seamlessly integrate virtual private clouds on AWS, enabling your Citus Cloud database instances to communicate with your other Amazon IT infrastructure as if the two VPCs were on the same network.

 As a form of network perimeter control, on Citus Cloud we allow you to specify which IPs can communicate with your Citus Cloud instance.